MorphPiece : A Linguistic Tokenizer for Large Language Models

-We have presented a linguistically motivated tokenization scheme that is more efficient in training large language models and outperforms models trained on BPE on a wide variety of tasks.
-We hope that this new paradigm of using linguistic inductive bias will lay the foundations of a new generation of tokenization schemes and models, that move away from purely statistical language representation.
+In conclusion, I have presented a linguistically motivated tokenization scheme that outperforms models trained on BPE on a wide variety of tasks.
+I hope that this paradigm of using linguistic inductive bias will lay the foundations of a new generation of models that move away from purely statistical language representation.